fiskl-accounting/help-docs/docs/Tutorials/Invoicing/how-to-customize-language.md

 When editing these values, ensure you retain the placeholders (e.g., `{{1}}`, `{{2}}`).
 Otherwise, your documents may not generate correctly.
 :::

-## Best practices for language customization
+## Best Practices for Language Customization

 1. **Consistency:** Maintain consistent terminology across all customized fields
 2. **Clarity:** Ensure your customized terms are clear and unambiguous